How to Unlock Your Device with Android Device Manager (ADM)

 In order to maintain the security of your phone you use patterns, passwords or fingerprints, but think of a situation in which your phone gets stolen or someone tries to interfere with it.
 Well, nothing to worry, just allow Android Device Manager to do the rest, just enable ADM on your phone.
-Android Device Manager (ADM) can unlock your phone within a small amount of time, thus saving you from all the troubles.
+ADM can unlock your phone within a small amount of time, thus saving you from all the troubles.

 Android Device Manager Remove Lock

 Lock the screen is something that has become a necessity in a smartphone because it prevents strangers from checking out the content in your phone.
 This is also important because you don’t want anyone to steal your phone to get access to your pictures, emails, or other sensitive data.
 However, imagine when you cannot remember your pattern lock or forgotten the PIN.

 You can always solve these problems and all you need is to enable the ADM on your phone before you locked yourself out of your phone.